 At 23 when she was dying I visited her in the hospital and we shared this mutual moment of understanding.
 She sat in the hospital bed as I braided her hair, as she did to me when I was a young child.
 I held back tears as she told my father how proud she was of me and how I was a good person and woman; one of the few times she really spoke her thoughts of me.
 This was the last time we saw one other.

-After she died whilst sorting through her things, feeling so uncomfortable going through her life like this after she had been so private all her life.
-I only wanted a few small things of hers: a few lipsticks and compacts; for when I was little I would sneak upstairs to her room and look at them, I would hold them in my hand and feel their weight.
+After she died whilst sorting through her things, feeling so uncomfortable going through her life like this, after she had always been so private.
+I only wanted a few small things of hers: a few lipsticks and compacts; when I was little I would sneak upstairs to her room and look at them, I would hold them in my hand and feel their weight.
 I would smell the lipsticks, which I realize sounds odd, but if you’ve ever smelled a babas lipstick it’s very distinct.
 I would open the drawer so quietly, inch by inch, so as not to be caught and I would put them back so carefully hoping she would never find out.
-So when she passed these were the things that reminded me of her the most.
-These little treasures that I had placed such importance on.
+So when she passed, these were the things that reminded me of her the most.
+These little treasures that held such an importance.

 Although I think we as a society hate to admit how much packaging affects our purchasing habits, it does … immensely.
 I’m left wondering if things weren’t packaged in such a seemingly disposable manner as they are today, would we hold them dearer?
-Would be purchase 1 instead of 5 similar products, keeping them until we used up the last bits?
-Would we treasure them the way people of the past treasured their beauty products ?
+Would we purchase 1 instead of 5 similar products, keeping them until we used up the last bits?
+Would we treasure them the way people of the past treasured their beauty products?